belarte/git-tutorial/sections/basics.md

 In this section, we will learn about the basic Git commands.
 These are all that is necessary for a simple workflow on a single branch, such as *trunk base development*.

+The following assumes the existence of a remote repository.

 ## Clone a repository

 The first step to work on a Git repository is to `clone` it.
 This simple command takes the address